...

 There is some dispute concerning the origins of April Fools Day.

 Perhaps the most popular is that which is attributed to Pope Gregory XIII.
-In France in 1582 he adopted the Gregorian calendar (named after him), in which he moved the beginning of the year from March (the end of March) to January 1.
+In France in 1582 he adopted the Gregorian calendar (named after him), he moved the beginning of the year from March (the end of March), as had been common throughout Christendom, to January 1.
+Because Easter was a lunar and therefore movable date, those who stuck to the old ways were the “April Fools.”

 People who were slow to get the news or failed to recognize that the start of the New Year had moved to January 1 and continued to celebrate it during the last week of March through April 1 became the butt of jokes and hoaxes.

 This theory is disputed though, since it is known historically that the Julian Calendar, established in 46BC, made January the first month of the year.
-Countries began to switch calendars, and it all ended up being a mess by the 1500s.
-Some countries started the year on different days.
+Though the first opinion may well still have grounds since not every country adopted the Julian Calendar until generations after him.

 One of the oldest versions of this occasion was the Roman pagan festival Hilaria.
-It was a festival held in honor of Cybele, the mother of the gods.
-All kinds of games and amusements were allowed on this day; masquerades were the most prominent among them, and everyone might, in his disguise, imitate whomsoever he liked, and even magistrates.
+It was a festival held in honour of Cybele, the mother of the gods.
+All kinds of games and amusements were allowed on this day; masquerades were the most common among them, and anyone could, in his disguise, imitate whomsoever he liked, regardless of how noble they were.

-The festival coincided with the spring equinox, and those who took part in the festival would wear disguises, play tricks on people and generally wreak havoc.
+The festival coincided with the spring equinox, a pagan festival marking the beginning of spring or autumn, and those who took part in the festival would wear disguises, play tricks on people and generally wreak havoc.

 The Prophet – Sallallahu alaihi was Salam said:

-It is not permissible for the believer to frighten another believer” (Abu Daawood (5004))
+It is not permissible for the believer to frighten another believer” (Abu Daawood (5004) Declared ‘Sahih’ by Shaikh Albani in ‘Sahih At Targheeb: (2805))

 He also said: “The sign of the hypocrite are three: if he speaks he lies, and if he is given a trust he breaks it, and if he makes a promise he breaks his promise” (Saheeh Bukhaari (33) and Saheeh Muslim (59) upon the authority of Abu Hurairah)